Frequently Asked Questions

 Library use continues to fall as more people go online to read and get information.
 Pressures on budgets have never been greater – the county council will receive no central government funding by 2020/21.
 At the same time, demand for services such as adult social care continues to increase.

-You can read more detail about the proposals in the Select Committee papers.
+You can read more about the changes in the Cabinet paper.

 Why have Clayton, Cheadle, Eccleshall and Penkridge been proposed to be Community Managed Libraries?

-Do any of these proposals affect libraries that are Community Managed and Delivered?
+Do any of these changes affect libraries that are Community Managed and Delivered?

-No. These proposals are only about the 20 county council managed and delivered libraries and the Mobile and Travelling Library Service.
+No. These changes only apply to Stafford Library and the Mobile and Travelling Library Service.

 What should I do if I am interested in finding out more about what running a Community Library involves?